 Frequently Asked Questions

-Anyone with an interest in the subject matter is free to study with us.
+Anyone with an interest in the subject matter and fluent in English language is eliglble to study with us.

-A: No, we work to the highest international standards for training in Complementary Therapies.
-This means we don’t allow our students to do any unsupervised clinical practice (case-study treatments) until after they have completed all 3 Levels of their practitioner training and therefore competency assessed to our high Level 3 Practitioner standard.
+Ah definitely not – as workplace trainers, we work to the highest international standards for training in Complementary Therapies.
+This means we don’t allow our students to do any unsupervised clinical practice (this is what case-study treatments are) until after they have completed all 3 Levels of their practitioner training and therefore competency assessed to advanced Level 3 Practitioner standard.

 I am currently studying to be a Psychotherapist/Counsellor, but won’t be finished for another year.
 Can I still do your training?